 A thumper keg that is completely made out of copper (20-ounce copper sheet).
 It can hold up to 2 gallons of liquid.
 It also comes with a half-inch ball valve drain and half-inch copper pipe handoffs.

-If you’re looking for a thumper keg that is made of stainless steel, you can check out this for your pot….
+If you’re looking for a high quality thumper keg that is made of stainless steel, you can check out this for your pot….

 DIY 2 Gal 10 Liters Thumper